-UL 924 Compliance vs. Local Emergency Lighting Requirements in NYC & Chicago
+UL 924 Compliance vs Local Emergency Lighting Requirements Lecture

-This guide explains how a UL 924 listing serves as the national baseline for emergency lights and exit signs, and where New York City and Chicago impose stricter local requirements—so your installs pass plan review and field inspection.
+This guide explains how a UL 924 listing serves as the national baseline for exit signs and emergency lights—and where New York City and Chicago impose stricter local requirements—so your installs pass plan review and field inspection.
 Written in plain English for facility managers, contractors, AHJs, and building owners.

 Educational Guide UL 924 • NFPA 101 • IBC/IFC • OSHA City-Specific Compliance